The argument for market failure

 Fifth solution: Privatisation

 The problem with funding public goods is that non-contributors are not excluded from enjoying the good.
 An obvious solution, then, is to try to invent some way of excluding those non-contributors — thus privatising the public good.
 For example, although highways are supposed to be a paradigm case of a public good, we all know about toll roads: If you don’t pay, you can’t drive.
 At one time in this country fire protection was offered in the same way that insurance is now; firemen only saved houses whose owners had paid their premiums.
 (This obviously works better if houses are not too close together!)
-Methods of exclusion may also be discovered as technology progresses; it was once impossible to exclude anyone from viewing television transmissions, but we now have cable TV and broadcast scramblers.
+Methods of exclusion may also be discovered as technology progresses; it was once impossible to exclude anyone from viewing television transmissions, but we now have cable television and broadcast scramblers.
 In addition, any good that can only be enjoyed in a particular location can be turned into a private good by making the location private property.

 It is difficult to apply this solution to national defence; if you defend my fellow citizens from foreign invasion, you ipso facto defend me too, whether I contributed or not.
 There’s no way to let enemy missiles through to hit just the houses of non-contributors while leaving those of contributors alone.